iCyku/PublicCatalog/README.md

----

 # PLUGIN SYSTEM DOCUMENTATION (Made by Bladeee)

 This document describes the structure and usage of the `game_tick_packet`, which contains the real-time game state in Rocket League.
 The packet includes information about the ball's position, player stats, team information, game status, and more.
 It also describes how to format a plugin, and create a plugin.
-It is fundementally RLBOT API.
+It is fundamentally the RLBOT API.

 ---